Curl/Bash code for Convert Curl HTTP Request ExampleThis Curl/Bash code snippet was generated automatically for the Convert Curl HTTP Request example.

 << Back to the Convert Curl HTTP Request example

 Curl is an open-source command-line tool and cross-platform library (libcurl) that allows you to transfer data over the network using over 25+ protocols, including HTTP, HTTPS, FTP, and works on Windows, macOS, and Linux platforms.
 Curl is excellent for testing APIs and has built-in support for HTTP Cookies, SSL, proxies, certificate validation, and user authentication.

 What is HTTP?

-HTTP (Hypertext Transfer Protocol) is the core of the World Wide Web that enables the communication between HTTP clients and servers and powers websites and mobile applications.
-Devices communicate with each other by sending HTTP requests and receiving HTTP responses.
-All requests are shipped using the "HTTP method".
-HTTP defines a set of request methods to indicate the desired action on a given resource, where it implements different semantics.
-Still, some standard functionality is common to a group: for example, a request method can be secure, idempotent, or cacheable.
+HTTP (Hypertext Transfer Protocol) is the foundation of the World Wide Web, enabling communication between HTTP clients and servers to power websites and mobile applications.
+Devices communicate by sending HTTP requests and receiving HTTP responses.
+Requests use various "HTTP methods" to specify the desired action on a resource, each with its unique semantics.
+However, certain standard functionality, such as security, idempotence, and cacheability, may be common to a group of methods.

 How to convert Curl to HTTP Request?